Adoption + The Sibling Perspective: Cosette's Story

 March 17, 2020

 When you hear those hard words, "She chose another family," it's difficult not to take it personally.
 Doubts can easily creep in.
 "Will we ever be chosen?
 Are we too old?
 Is there something wrong with us?"
 Continuing to wait on God's timing without giving up during the wait is just plain hard.
 I'm so very glad that Chris and Victoria held on and kept believing that God knew what He was doing.
-When I think back on their adoption journey with Christian Adoption Consultants, what most stands out in my mind is the incredible and beautiful open adoption God formed.
+When I think back on their adoption journey, what most stands out in my mind is the incredible and beautiful open adoption God formed.
 From the moment that they heard about their son, they not only opened their hearts to him, but opened their hearts to his entire birth family as well.
 I'm so grateful to Victoria for being willing to share their story below:

 Adoption can be scary and overwhelming at times but it is all worth it in the end!
 All the moments of uncertainty, doubt, and anxiousness from the journey just become a memory when we finally met our son.
 When you fall in love with your child, you will truly forget about the struggle and long journey it took to bring you together.
 If you're considering adoption, I want to encourage you: everything you endure is all worth it, so do not lose hope or give up on your dreams.
 Each person's journey will be different.
 As you're waiting to be matched, remember, God is working!
 Maybe you haven't been chosen yet because the child God has for you has not yet been born.